mpilone/hazelcastmq/hazelcastmq-camel/README.md

 Header | Type | Description
 ------ | -----| -----------
 CamelHzMqDestination | String | If specified, the destination name will be used rather than the destination configured in the endpoint.
 This allows for a single endpoint to produce messages to multiple destinations by setting different values for this header.
+Values should be in Camel endpoint syntax such as `queue:foo.bar` or `topic:foo.bar`.

 ## Message Conversion